unahouExosite/docs/portals/README.md

 ##### Request

 * Request body is a [user object](#user-object).
 Currently only the following keys may be included:
-    * `"email"` - User email. (required)
+    * `"email"` - User email, REQUIRED.
-    * `"userName"` - User name. (optional) If it has no this attribute then userName will be same as email.
+    * `"userName"` - User name, optional.
+If omitted, this will be the same as `email`.
-    * `"password"` - User password. (optional) If omitted, a random password is created.
+    * `"password"` - User password, optional.
+If omitted, a random password will be created.
-    * `"Firstname"` - User first name. (optional)
+    * `"Firstname"` - User's first name, optional.
-    * `"Lastname"` - User last name. (optional)
+    * `"Lastname"` - User's last name, optional.

-    If you send any keys besides these, it will do nothing.
+    If any keys beside these are sent, they will be ignored.

-If it has Firstname and Lastname then the fullName in your response body will be Firstname + Lastname.
+If both Firstname and Lastname are sent, the fullName in the response body will be Firstname + Lastname.

 ##### Response

-* `201 Created`: Returned along with a body containing an array of [user object](#user-object) if the new user is created successfully, and will receive an email with a randomly generated password.
+* `201 Created`: Returned along with a body containing an array of [user objects](#user-object) if the new user was created successfully.
+The new user will receive an email with a randomly generated password.
-* `202 Accepted`: Returned if creating user with header containing X-User-Agent and the new user is created successfully, will receive an activation email.
+* `202 Accepted`: Returned if the user was created successfully with `X-User-Agent` in the request header.
+The new user will receive an activation email.
 * `400 Bad Request`: Returned if request body is invalid.
-* `409 Conflict`: one of the following:
+* `409 Conflict`:
-    * Returned if the email has already registered and is awaiting activation.
+    * Returned if the email has already been registered and is awaiting activation.
     * Returned if the email already has an account in this domain.

 ##### Example

-* Creating user with header containing X-User-Agent.
+* Create a user with `X-User-Agent` in the request header.

 ```
 curl 'https://mydomain.exosite.com/api/portals/v1/users' \